nasa-jpl/autoRIFT/README.md

        ------------------input------------------
        I1:                  reference image
        I2:                  test image (displacement = motion vector of I2 relative to I1)
-       xGrid:               range pixel index at each grid point
+       xGrid:               x-coordinate pixel index at each grid point
-       yGrid:               azimuth pixel index at each grid point (if xGrid and yGrid not provided, a regular grid spanning the entire image will be automatically set up, which is similar to the conventional ISCE module, ampcor)
+       yGrid:               y-coordinate pixel index at each grid point (if xGrid and yGrid not provided, a regular grid spanning the entire image will be automatically set up, which is similar to the conventional ISCE module, "ampcor" or "denseampcor")
-       Dx0:                 range coarse displacement at each grid point
+       Dx0:                 x-coordinate coarse displacement at each grid point
-       Dy0:                 azimuth coarse displacement at each grid point (if Dx0 and Dy0 not provided, an array with zero values will be automatically assigned for them)
+       Dy0:                 y-coordinate coarse displacement at each grid point (if Dx0 and Dy0 not provided, an array with zero values will be automatically assigned)

-* After the inputs are specified, run the sub-module as below
+* After the inputs are specified, run the module as below

        obj.preprocess_filt_XXX() or obj.preprocess_db()
        obj.uniform_data_type()